dinushkashonal/System-Network-Engineer/README.md

 -Experience in negotiating with and managing relationships with technology vendors and service providers to optimize product performance and cost-efficiency.
 ##### Innovation:
 -Focused on leveraging emerging technologies to enhance guest experiences and operational efficiency, including smart room technology and data analytics.
+##### Network Protocols:
+-In-depth understanding of TCP/IP, DNS, DHCP, BGP, OSPF, and other networking protocols.
+##### Routing and Switching:
+-Proficiency in configuring and troubleshooting routers, switches, firewalls, and load balancers.

 #### Hard Skills
 •	Network Virtualization